How to prioritise ideas

 • Have any of my colleagues made it work?

-Considering all of this, you still might feel this idea is not for you.
+Considering all this, you might still feel this idea is not for you.
 But I think it is worth pausing to ask the question.

 Top-left: What would I need to change to make this work?

 Here, we have an idea that you do not currently do but which excites you.
-You can see the potential impact it could have on your students’ learning, so you want to build it into your practice.
+You can see its potential impact on your students’ learning, so you want to build it into your practice.
 The question to ask yourself is: What would I need to change to make this work?

 That change could come in two different places.
 It may require changing some aspects of the idea to make it more suited to your subject, students or teaching style.
 Or, it may require changing what you currently do in the classroom to make room for the new idea.